-Policy TE 1.1.6 Recognizing the growing need for regional connectivity, the City shall coordinate with appropriate agencies, including Palm Beach County, Palm Beach TPA and FDOT, to support policies and programs that encourage local traffic to use alternatives to the Strategic Intermodal System (SIS).
+Policy TE 1.1.6 Recognizing the growing need for regional connectivity, the City shall coordinate with appropriate agencies, including Palm Beach County, Palm Beach TPA and FDOT, to support policies and programs that encourage local traffic to use alternatives to the SIS.

 Policy TE 1.1.7 The City shall coordinate with Palm Beach County, Palm Beach TPA, FDOT, and other appropriate agencies regarding the implementation of Transportation Systems Management (TSM) strategies that include optimization of traffic signal systems and other innovative transportation system management activities.

 Objective TE 1.2 Maintain mobility and provide a safe transportation system within the City.

-Policy TE 1.2.1 TE Map 3.2 is the City's Existing Road way Level s of Service Map.
-The adopted road way l Level of Ss ervice ("LOS") standard for Seminole Pratt Whitney Road within the City shall be "D." The adopted road way LOS standard for all other functionally classified road way s shall be "D." Road way LOS will be based on the peak hour, peak direction traffic volumes.
-The road way levels of service standards are adopted for planning purposes only.
-Policy TE 1.2.2 Establish a process in the Land Development Regulations for monitoring and reporting road way LOS for all arterial and collector roadwaysroads.
-Policy TE 1.2.3 Recognize and comply with the provisions of the Palm Beach County Traffic Performance Standards Ordinance, Article 12 ULDC, as they apply.
-Policy TE 1.2.4 Adopt Land Development Regulations that establish a mobility system, which shall ensure that the LOS standard s areis achieved and maintained within the City .
-Policy TE 1.2.
-5 4 All functionally classified road ways within the City , with the exception of Seminole Pratt Whitney Road and the future extension of 60th Street North, shall be maintained by the City or SID.
-Policy TE 1.2.
-6 Regulations to govern connection spacing and site access on the spacing and number of connections and site access points onto public roadways, for the purpose of preserving the adequate and safe operation of roadways within the City.
+- TE Map 3.2 is the City's Existing Road way Levels of Service Map.
+The adopted road way Level of Service ("LOS") standard for Seminole Pratt Whitney Road within the City shall be "D." The adopted road way LOS standard for all other functionally classified road ways shall be "D." Road way LOS will be based on the peak hour, peak direction traffic volumes.
+The road way levels of service standards are adopted for planning purposes only. - Policy TE 1.2.2 Establish a process in the Land Development Regulations for monitoring and reporting roadway LOS for all arterial and collector roadwaysroads. - Policy TE 1.2.3 Recognize and comply with the provisions of the Palm Beach County Traffic Performance Standards Ordinance, Article 12 ULDC, as they apply. - Adopt Land Development Regulations that establish a mobility system, which shall ensure that the LOS standards are is achieved and maintained within the City. - All functionally classified road ways within the City, with the exception of Seminole Pratt Whitney Road and the future extension of 60th Street North, shall be maintained by the City or SID. - Policy TE 1.2.6 purpose of preserving the adequate and safe operation of roadways within the City.

+Adopt access management standards within the Land Development Regulations to govern connection spacing and site access on the spacing and number of connections and site access points onto public road ways, for the

-- Policy TE 1.2.76To ensure that roadway LOS standards are maintained, while providing for flexibility in the development of the community, the Land Development Regulations may establish a land use equivalency process, through which exchanges of different land uses consistent with the Future Land Use Map (FLU Map 2.1) may be accomplished so long as the proposed development does not result in additional transportation impacts.
-Exchanged land uses shall be consistent with the fifuture lLand uUse Gcategory for the given parcel of land or collective parcels under a single development plan. - Policy TE 1.2.87 Ensure that privately-constructed roadways conform to all design standards of the City before the City accepts responsibility for the roadways as a public facility. - Policy TE 1.2.98Encourage connectivity of roadways, bicycle, and pedestrian facilities in the City to reduce congestion on arterial and collector roadsEvaluate and consider the establishment of a connectivity index in the Land Development Regulations. - Policy TE 1.2.10Implement block size requirements in the Land Development Regulations for the Downtown Mixed Use future land use category to promote connectivity and walkability. - Policy TE 1.2.11 Adopt Land Development Regulations to maintain standards for: - a) Location and design of driveway access and on-site circulation; - b) Width and location of curb cuts; - c) Street lighting standards, particularly at intersections; - d) Traffic impact analysis; and - e) Cross-access standards.
+To ensure that road way LOS standards are maintained, while providing for flexibility in the development of the community, the Land Development Regulations may establish a land use equivalency process, through which exchanges of different land uses consistent with the Future Land Use Map [FLU Map 2.1] may be accomplished so long as the proposed development does not result in additional transportation impacts.
+Exchanged land uses shall be consistent with the [Future]LanduUse Gcategory for the given parcel of land or collective parcels under a single development plan.

+Ensure that privately.-constructed road ways conform to all design standards of the City before the City accepts responsibility for the road ways as a public facility.

+Encourage connectivity of roadways, bicycle, and pedestrian facilities in the City to reduce congestion on arterial and collector roads Evaluate and consider the establishment of a connectivity index in the Land Development Regulations.

+Implement block size requirements in the Land Development Regulations for the Downtown Mixed Use future land use category to promote connectivity and walkability.

+Adopt Land Development Regulations to maintain standards for:

+- a) Location and design of driveway access and on-site circulation;

+- b) Width and location of curb cuts;

+- c) Street lighting standards, particularly at intersections;

+- d) Traffic impact analysis; and

+- e) Cross-access standards.